DarshanGowda0/CS6650-ProjectGuidelines/Readme.md

 ## TL;DR
 * Use the Dockerfile provided to package your server and client apps as Docker containers.
 * Use the provided shell scripts to automate deployment and running of those containers.
+* You only need to modify last line of `Dockerfile` with your server args and last line of `run_client.sh` with your client args

 ### Feel free to use any of these files as is or modify according to your needs!